passcod/blook/transcripts/intergalactic-02.md

 back and listen to this afterwards, because we will be spoiling it.
 It is very hard to talk about this game without spoiling it at all.

-Speaker 1: A Right now we're like train tracks.
+A: Right now we're like train tracks.

-Speaker 1: A And.
+A: And.

-Speaker 0: S Yeah, you can't stop us.
+S: Yeah, you can't stop us.

-Speaker 1: A And you're like, lying on the tracks.
+A: And you're like, lying on the tracks.

-Speaker 1: A And if we hit you.
+A: And if we hit you.

-Speaker 0: S You die?
+S: You die?

 A: Yeah.
 I mean.

-Speaker 1: A It was never... you'll never get to experience this game in the same way.
+A: It was never... you'll never get to experience this game in the same way.

-Speaker 0: S Yeah.
+S: Yeah.

-Speaker 1: A And also it will kill you.
+A: And also it will kill you.

 S: Also that.

-Speaker 1: A Yeah.
+A: Yeah.

-Speaker 2: S So.
+S: So.
 What do we think about this game?
 Canti what do you want to say?

-Speaker 2: C All I was just gonna say that the video that put me onto the beginner's guide was theoretically a review but they didn't wanna spoil it, so it was about five minutes of a man talking straight to camera about how it made him feel feelings.
+C: All I was just gonna say that the video that put me onto the beginner's guide was theoretically a review but they didn't wanna spoil it, so it was about five minutes of a man talking straight to camera about how it made him feel feelings.

 But he couldn't be specific about what the feelings were, cause he couldn't spoil it, so was just five minutes of "this game made me feel feelings", which